What does it mean to be a BOLTer?

 The Trip: The five-day backpacking trip provides BOLT groups with a shared wilderness experience.
 BOLTers learn valuable technical skills, including how to set up a shelter and cook on a camp stove.
 Individuals challenge themselves and learn to rely on one another within in a supportive group setting.
 BOLTers and their leaders get to know each other, bond and develop their leadership skills through this common experience.
 Please review our page that outlines "a day in the life" of a BOLT Trip and what to anticipate or prepare for as a participant.

 The Fall: During the fall individual groups continue to meet.
 Leaders serve as peer mentors and group members support one another.
 Past BOLT groups have engaged in a variety of activities from weekly dinners to apple picking excursions.
-There are also a number of ALL BOLT events (calendar), as well as BOLT + FRIENDS events (events facilitated by BOLT and open to the Brown community).
+There are also a number of ALL BOLT events (calendar).
 Past events have included BOLT Wars, a Backcountry Baking workshop, a Thanksgiving Pot-Luck Dinner and a Talent Show night.

 BOLT is truly a diverse, loving, and supportive community that can lead to life long friends.